videoprocessing/videoprocessing.github.io/Papers/_posts/2021-03-18-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 Test dataset contains 23 stereoscopic-video sequences with a resolution of 1024×436.
 Artificial distortions were added for each sequence based on the aforementioned general distortion model.

-Table below shows the absolute error for each geometric distortion.
-“No model” predicts zero for each geometric distortion.
+Table below presents the results.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}